plotdb/fescope/CHANGLELOG.md

 ## v5.0.14

- - extend the attr import from original function from `protoype` to all attributes.
+ - extend the attr import from original function from `prototype` to all attributes.

 ## v5.0.13